Avik9/Dynamic-Memory-Allocator/README.md

 In the example above, splitting the block would have caused a 24-byte splinter.
 Therefore, the block is not split.

 - The block can be split without creating a splinter.
-In this case, split the block and update the block size fields in both headers.
+In this case, it splits the block and updates the block size fields in both headers.
 Free the remaining block by inserting it into the appropriate free list (after coalescing, if possible).
-Return a pointer to the payload of the now-smaller block to the caller.
+Returns a pointer to the payload of the now-smaller block to the caller.

-Note that in both of these sub-cases, you return a pointer to the same block that was given to you.
+Note that in both of these sub-cases, it returns a pointer to the same block that was given to it.

 **Example:**